aml-org/scala-common/README.md

 # Scala Common

+The Scala Common project provides a pure Scala common implementation that is platform-independent and has no dependencies on external libraries.

-Common utility code for:
+This project includes common utility code for:
 - core
 - ext
 - io
 - time

-This project aims to provide a pure-scala platform-independent common implementation with no dependencies to external libraries.

 # Core